 8.1.
 We use your Personal Information that we collect about you to primarily manage, deliver and administer the Services to you.
 Personal Information may also be used so that we can offer products and services to you including special offers (with your consent, and subject to your right to unsubscribe or opt-out, as described in paragraph 12.2 below) to extend our relationship with you and to develop products and services better suited to your needs.

-to handle/route your customer service or technical support questions or issues;
+- handling/routing your customer service or technical support questions or issues;

-to help us manage our business operations;
+- helping us manage our business operations;

-to improve our customer service; and
+- improving our customer service; or

 8.3.
 We may also use and analyse your information to meet our obligations, and our service providers' obligations (if applicable), under applicable laws, for example the Know Your Customer requirements of the AML Act.